In California, Critics Say Sheriff-Coroner Gig Is A Conflict Of Interest

 "I think the downside basically is either a perceived or a real conflict in the goals of the two entities," he said.

-And that's the crux of the debate: can s sheriff be trusted to fairly investigate officer-involved deaths?
+And that's the crux of the debate: can a sheriff be trusted to fairly investigate officer-involved deaths?

 Hanzlick says nationally there's still a reluctance to call those deaths homicides, but people shouldn't be afraid of that term because it can lead to the truth about what happened.